10 High-Paying Jobs for English Majors

 6. Editor

-Editing is a career path with diverse applications, from magazine and newspaper editing, to a number of editorial positions at a book publishing company.
-Editors work with writers and content creators to ensure that written material is high quality, free of errors, and meets the goals of a company.
+Editing is a career path with diverse applications, from magazine and newspaper editing to several editorial positions at a book publishing company.
+Editors work with writers and content creators to ensure that written material is high quality, free of errors, and meets a company's goals.
 They may also be responsible for managing a team of writers, providing them with guidance and support, and selecting publication-worthy material.

 How your English major skills apply: Working your way up to an editorial role at a publishing house could be a great way to combine your passion for reading with the business side of publishing.
 How are book deals made?
 What book categories and topics are trending at any given moment?
 Which new releases are becoming bestsellers?
 Which authors are rising to stardom?